psx-spx/psx-spx.github.io/docs/cdromdrive.md

 after seek error --\> disk stops spinning at 2nd response, then restarts spinning for 1 second or so, then stops spinning forever... and following gettn/gettd/getid/getlocl/getlocp fail with error 80h...<br/>
-The command does automatically read the TOC of the new session.<br/>
+The command does automatically read the TOC of the new session.
+BUG: Older CD Firmwares (16 May 1995 and older) don't clear the old TOC when loading Session 1, in that case SetSession(1) may update some (not all) TOC entries; ending up with a mixup of old and new TOC entries.<br/>
 There seems to be no way to determine the current sessions number (via Getparam or so), and more important, no way to determine if the disk is a multi-session disk or not... except by trial... which would stop the drive motor on seek